Emmettek/calculator/README.md

 # iCodethis - Calculator
-This is a solution to the [Calculator challenge on iCodethis](https://icodethis.com/modes/design-to-code/47/submissions)
+This is a solution to the [Calculator challenge on iCodethis](https://icodethis.com/modes/design-to-code/47/submissions) This simple web-based calculator is implemented using HTML, CSS, and JavaScript.

 ## Links
 - Solution URL: [Github](https://github.com/Emmettek/calculator)
 - Live Site URL: [Github Pages](https://emmettek.github.io/calculator/)